The Bullet Train actress made a dramatic entrance at the 2020 ceremony in an optical illusion Iris Van Herpen design.

-The Nanny nominee rocked florals in an unexpected way at the 1996 Golden Globes.
+The Nanny nominee rocked florals in an unexpected way at the 1996 Golden Globes: on her head.

 In the last year of the 1990s, the There's Something About Mary nominee boldly hit the red carpet in a floor-length floral wrap layered over pants.

 In 1980, the triple threat was a winner rocking some one-of-a-kind print.

 In 1996, the Melrose Place nominee channeled some daring glamour in the form of this metallic gown with a slit spanning most of the dress.

 The Scandal star chose a sleek, yet sexy Altuzarra look that included a structured blazer (sans a shirt underneath) and a thigh-high skirt.

 Back in 1987, Jane Seymour brought plenty of moons to the star-studded night courtesy of her standout dress print.

 No one takes more fashion risks than Cher, who wore a jaw-dropping top with a plunging keyhole cutout that she paired with matching bottoms and a fur coat.

 The actress stood out from the crowd at the 2014 golden Globes in this Stéphane Rolland design featuring head-to-toe sculptural ruffles.